15 Exciting Garden Design Trends for 2023

 Since the advent of artificial turf, it has become a popular choice for homeowners looking to achieve a pristine lawn without maintenance and upkeep.
 Some have even incorporated artificial turf front gardens into their design, creating areas of artificial grass among natural flora.

-While artificial turf can be an easy solution for those with busy lifestyles or in arid climates, there are also concerns about its environmental impact.
-The production process often involves petroleum-based materials and chemicals, and it can't contribute to the surrounding ecosystem in the same way that real plants and grass do.
+Concerns about its environmental impact are also present.
+The production process often involves petroleum-based materials and chemicals, and it does not contribute to the surrounding ecosystem in the same way that real plants and grass do.

 Ultimately, artificial turf may have its place in certain situations, but incorporating it into your overall garden design should be carefully considered.
 When possible, using natural options is always the healthier choice for both people and the planet.